-Acupuncture
+Additional Acupuncture Coverage

-Our plan covers acupuncture under the MassHealth (Medicaid) benefit in addition to the Medicare covered services above.
+Our plan covers acupuncture under the MassHealth benefit in addition to the Medicare covered services above.

-The plan covers up to 36 visits total per calendar year through MassHealth unless authorized differently in your Individualized Care Plan.
-The 36 sessions are not in addition to the 20 covered sessions above if it is for lower back pain..
-It is a total of 36 sessions between both Medicare and MassHealth if medically necessary.
+The plan covers up to 36 visits total per calendar year through MassHealth unless authorized differently by the plan.
+The 36 sessions are not in addition to the 20 covered sessions above if you are receiving acupuncture services for lower back pain.